Wisdom Teeth Removal Costs: With and Without Insurance

 How much wisdom teeth removal costs with insurance depends on your coverage, the cost-sharing features embedded in the plan, the complexity of the procedure, and the type of provider.

-• Pulling gum-impacted third molars is a simple service performed by a general dentist using local anesthesia
+• Pulling gum-impacted third molars is a simple service a general dentist performs using local anesthesia.

 Medical Insurance

-Bony-impacted wisdom teeth removal costs with medical insurance are typically lower even though the procedure is more involved and requires treatment by an oral and maxillofacial surgeon.
+Bony-impacted wisdom teeth removal costs with medical insurance are typically lower, even though the procedure is more complicated and requires treatment by an oral and maxillofacial surgeon.

 Medical insurance covers wisdom teeth extraction when medically necessary.
 Jawbone-impacted third molars fit this definition because they can cause pain and infection and develop cysts.